-Door signage affixed to the front doors must be the design approved by the Licensing Authority, be securely attached, contain the Council Crest, the words 'Advanced Booking Only' and 'Private Hire Vehicle' and the vehicle licence number.
+Door signage must be affixed to the front doors and be a design approved by the Licensing Authority.
+As a minimum, it will include the Council Crest, the vehicle licence number and the wording 'Pre-Booked Only' and 'Private Hire Vehicle'.